Khojasteh/i18n/README.md

 3. Install the `i18nDesign` package.

-# HOW TO USE
+# USAGE

-To localize an application using the i18n package, follow these steps:
+To localize an application:

-1. Drop an instance of the `TLocalizer` component on a data  module or your main form.
+1. Add a `TLocalizer` component to a data module or the main form.

-2. On each  form, frame, data  module, and  report of  your  application  drop a `TTranslator` component.
+2. Add a `TTranslator` component to each form, frame, data module, and report.

-3. Double click  on each  instance of the `TTranslator` component and select the properties and string  literals/constants  that need to be translated.
-Then, export the selection into a file.
+3. Double-click each `TTranslator` instance and select properties and string literals/constants to be translated.
+Export the selection to a file.

-4. Assign the file name of the exported translatable items  in step 3 to the URI property of the `TLocalizer` instance (step 1).
+4. Assign the exported file name to the `URI` property of the `TLocalizer` instance (from step 1).

-5. Drop an instance of the `TCultureBox` or `TCultureListBox` control on a  form, where the user selects the UI language of the application.
-Set the `Localizer` property of the control to the `TLocalizer` instance in (step 1).
+5. Add a `TCultureBox` or `TCultureListBox` control where users will select the UI language.
+Set its `Localizer` property to the `TLocalizer` instance.

-6. Wherever you  need to display or input a date,  use an appropriate control of the i18n  package.
-Remember to  set the `Localizer` property of  the control to the `TLocalizer` instance (step 1).
+6. For date display or input, use the appropriate i18n controls and set their `Localizer` property to the `TLocalizer` instance.

-7. Wherever you  format a number or date-time  value in your application, use an appropriate formatting method of the `TLocalizer` instance (step 1).
+7. Use the `TLocalizer` formatting methods for number and date-time formatting.

-At this  moment, your  application is  localized.
-You just need  to translate the exported localizable strings (step 3) to the target languages of your application.
+Translate the exported strings (step 3) using the **i18nEditor** application.
-For this task, use the **i18nEditor** application.
-You can find its source code in the `Editor` folder of this repository.
+Source code is available in the `Editor` folder.